jetbrains-academy/introduction_to_python/Variables/Undefined variable/task.md

 ## Undefined variable

-Variable names may only contain letters, digits, and/or the underscore character, and cannot start with a digit.
+Variable names may only contain latin letters, digits, and/or the underscore character, and they cannot start with a digit.

 Check what happens if you use a variable which is not defined yet.
 Try to print out an undefined name.

-<div class="hint">Type the name of an undefined variable here.
-Note that variable names must start with a letter and may contain letters, '_' and/or numbers.</div>
+<div class="hint">Type the name of an undefined variable inside the brackets of the <code>print</code> statement.
+Note that variable names must start with a letter and can contain only letters, '_' and numbers.</div>